murpholinox/murpholinox.github.io/_posts/2021-05-01-installRsansTexLivedeps.md

-If you try to install `R` in Fedora, `dnf` will try to download and install...
+If you try to install `R` in Fedora, `dnf` will try to download and install 534 packages.

 ```bash
 Transaction Summary